laranex/laravel-biometric-auth/README.md

 ### openssl 3.0^ is required to work with keys from iOS

-*IMPORTANT: This is the 1.x series.
-Please upgrade to the 2.x series.*

 *IMPORTANT: 1.x is for laravel version between ^5.8.x and 9.x Please upgrade to the 2.x to use with laravel 10.x.*

 ## Installation